Chicano: Anti-imperialism and international solidarity

-Labor organizing against capitalist exploitation
+Labor organizing against exploitation

 The U.S.-government-funded Bracero program (1942–1964) was lobbied for by grower associations in an effort to destroy local organizing efforts and depress the wages of domestic Mexican and Chicano farmworkers.

 Chicano and Mexican labor organizers played an active role in notable labor strikes since the early 20th century including the 1903 Oxnard strike, Pacific Electric Railway strike of 1903, 1919 Streetcar Strike of Los Angeles, Cantaloupe strike of 1928, California agricultural strikes (1931–1941), and the Ventura County agricultural strike of 1941, endured mass deportations as a form of strikebreaking in the Bisbee Deportation of 1917 and Mexican Repatriation (1929–1936), and experienced tensions with one another during the Bracero program (1942–1964).
 Although organizing laborers were harassed, sabotaged, and repressed, sometimes through warlike tactics from capitalist owners who engaged in coervice labor relations and collaborated with and received support from local police and community organizations, Chicano and Mexican workers, particularly in agriculture, have been engaged in widespread unionization activities since the 1930s.

 Prior to unionization, agricultural workers, many of whom were undocumented aliens, worked in dismal conditions.
 Historian F. Arturo Rosales recorded a Federal Project Writer of the period, who stated: "It is sad, yet true, commentary that to the average landowner and grower in California the Mexican was to be placed in much the same category with ranch cattle, with this exception–the cattle were for the most part provided with comparatively better food and water and immeasurably better living accommodations."
 Growers used cheap Mexican labor to reap bigger profits and, until the 1930s, perceived Mexicans as docile and compliant with their subjugated status because they "did not organize troublesome labor unions, and it was held that he was not educated to the level of unionism".
 As one grower described, "We want the Mexican because we can treat them as we cannot treat any other living man ...
 We can control them by keeping them at night behind bolted gates, within a stockade eight feet high, surrounded by barbed wire ...
 We can make them work under armed guards in the fields."